-Type and timing of treatment of posterolateral corner injury depend on concomitant injuries, in particular, cruciate and meniscal injuries, the grade of injury and individual level of physical activity 6:
+The type and timing of treatment of a posterolateral corner injury depend on concomitant injuries, in particular, cruciate and meniscal injuries, the grade of injury, and individual level of physical activity 6:

-- grade 1 and 2: usually respond well to conservative non-surgical treatments, which normally involves a hinged knee brace and physiotherapy
+grades 1 and 2: usually respond well to conservative non-surgical treatment, which normally involves a hinged knee brace and physiotherapy

-- where ACL and PCL ruptures are present it is recommended all three injuries are treated in conjunction to achieve the best outcome
+where ACL and PCL ruptures are present it is recommended that all three injuries are treated in conjunction to achieve the best outcome

-In cases of early surgical management (within 2 weeks) repair can be considered, however, this is less favored as there is a high risk of failure and the need for a formal reconstruction.
-Anatomical reconstruction of the PLC using hamstring autograft is common in Australia, the allograft is considered when repairing multiple ligament injuries.
-Repair and isometric-focused treatments have shown a less favourable outcome.
+In cases of early surgical management (within 2 weeks), a repair can be considered, however, this is less favored as there is a high risk of failure and the need for a formal reconstruction.
+Anatomical reconstruction of the posterolateral corner using hamstring autograft is common in Australia, the allograft is considered when repairing multiple ligament injuries.
+Repair and isometric-focussed treatments have shown a less favorable outcome.

 - 1. Vinson E, Major N, Helms C. The Posterolateral Corner of the Knee.
 AJR Am J Roentgenol.
 2008;190(2):449-58. doi:10.2214/AJR.07.2051 - Pubmed